srobo/ops-manual/annual-robotics-competition/common-responsibilities.md

-# Common Responsibilites
+# Common Responsibilities

-All teams have the following responsibilites:
+All teams have the following responsibilities:
 * Supporting the recruitment of volunteers for across the organisation
 * Budgeting
 * Ensuring adequate communication with the other teams